congma/pysrun/README.en.markdown

 If you don't want to see the spurious error messages, redirect them to `/dev/null`:
 `until pysrun login 2> /dev/null; do sleep 1; done`
-Even better is actually checking the return code.
+Even better is to actually check the return code.
 The following one-liner will kick and try log in back immediately, with possible retries:
 ``pysrun kick && while [[ `pysrun login 2> /dev/null; echo $?` -eq 1 ]]; do sleep 1; done``